jmorez/BM_CUDA/README.md

 Throughout this code, I will insert footnotes inside comments of the format (#) which -unsurprisingly- can be found at the bottom.
-This is first of all to keep the code compact, but also to allow both the reader (you) as the developer (me) to understand this code, i.e. "why use datatype X", "why do loop Y like this", "why is thisindex Z minus one", ...
+This is first of all to keep the code compact, but also to allow both the reader (you) as the developer (me) to understand this code better, i.e. "why use datatype X", "why do loop Y like this", "why is thisindex Z minus one", ...